- FoodSearcher Tool

 California is the major cauliflower-producing state in the United States, with about 90 percent of the supply.
-Arizona is second, followed by New York, Washington, and Texas.
+Arizona is second, followed by New York.
 Over 98 percent of the cauliflower produced in 2013 was sold for fresh market.
 The value of the utilized production in 2016 was estimated at $389.49 million.
-Nearly 42 percent of the fresh market cauliflower produced in the U.S in 2013 was exported, almost 40% more than was exported in 2000.
-In 2014, 11 percent of fresh cauliflower consumed in the U.S. was imported.
+Nearly 42 percent of the fresh market cauliflower produced in the U.S in 2016 was exported and 11 percent of fresh cauliflower consumed in the U.S. was imported.
+(USDA NASS 2017).

 Cauliflower is a cool-season crop requiring more exacting temperature for quality production than its relatives.
 The optimal temperature range for cauliflower is between 65 and 68o F. It is extremely sensitive to unfavorable conditions, such as unusually hot weather, drought or too low temperature, which often result in the formation of premature heads or curds.

-Based on most recent production and price averages, the estimated gross value per acre is $5,940 (Cauliflower Production in California, 2009).
+Based on most recent production and price averages, the estimated gross value per acre is $10,540.
 The costs of production of cauliflower vary depending on the production location, weather, and other factors.
 It is particularly labor-intensive with hand-labor needed for blanching, harvest and post-harvest handling and packaging.

 National Retail Report: Fruits and Vegetables: Weekly Advertised Prices for Fruits and Vegetables at Major Retail Supermarket Outlets